-Earlier customers had to do different KYC for different purposes – opening a bank account, buying an insurance, investing in mutual funds etc. With CKYC, this will have to be done just once.
-CKYC will replace all other KYC processes.
+Earlier, customers had to do different KYC’s for different purposes – opening a bank account, buying an insurance, investing in mutual funds etc. With CKYC, the KYC forms will have to be filled just once.
+CKYC aims to replace all other KYC processes.

-- KYC data and documents stored in a digitally secure electronic format.
+- +KYC data and documents are stored in a digitally secured electronic format.

-- ID authentication with issuing authorities like Aadhaar/PAN.
+- + It will comprise of an ID authentication with issuing authorities like Aadhaar/PAN.

-- Institutions will get real-time notifications on any changes in KYC details
+- +All institutions will get notifications on any changes in the KYC details.

-- Go directly to mutual fund company (AMC)
+- Approach the mutual fund company directly (AMC)

-You can also get it done your self by going to Registrar (CAMS) office and submit documents.
-You will have to fill a form (similar) to KYC process earlier and provide supporting documents like PAN, Address Proof and Identity Proof.
-One extra field that Central KYC needs is your Mother’s name.
+You will have to fill a form similar to the KYC process and provide supporting documents like PAN, Address Proof and Identity Proof.
+One extra field that the Central KYC needs is your Mother’s name.

-- Filled form – here is link to the ckyc form
+- Filled form – here is a link to the ckyc form

 - PAN Card

-- Identity Proof – passport, driver’s license, aadhar card, voter id etc are valid proofs
+- Identity Proof – passport, driver’s license, Aadhar Card, voter’s id etc are considered valid proofs

-- Address Proof – passport, driver’s license etc are valid proofs
+- Address Proof – passport, driver’s license etc are considered valid proofs

-As of now, existing mutual fund investors do not need to get CKYC – they can keep investing with existing KYC.
-However, this can change later.
+As of now, existing mutual fund investors do not need to get a CKYC – they can keep investing with the existing KYC.
+However, this may change later.

 You can check if you are KYC verified or not by following these steps: